Imitation Learning for Combinatorial Optimisation under Uncertainty: Expert Taxonomy

 \item \textbf{Full-Information (Hindsight) Expert} - The full-information expert assumes perfect foresight and solves the optimisation problem using the realised values $\tilde{\boldsymbol{\xi}}$ of all uncertain parameters.
 Although infeasible in real-world operations, this expert serves as a useful benchmark, as it yields the best possible decision in hindsight for each instance.

 \item \textbf{Two-Stage Stochastic Expert} - In the two-stage stochastic framework, uncertainty $\boldsymbol{\xi}$ is not observed at the initial decision stage.
-The expert first selects a here-and-now action and subsequently adapts through recourse decisions once uncertainty is revealed.
-This structure captures limited anticipation while retaining tractability and is widely used in stochastic programming.
+The expert first selects a here-and-now (first stage) action and subsequently adapts through recourse decisions (second stage) once uncertainty is revealed.
+The cost function can be divided into two parts, where the first part $Q_1(a)$ represents the first stage cost and $Q_2(a, \xi)$ denotes the second stage cost.
+This structure captures limited anticipation by committing to an initial action before uncertainty is known and then optimally adjusting with recourse actions after the uncertainty is revealed.
+Thus, it produces more robust supervision than previous experts.

 \item \textbf{Multi-Stage Stochastic Expert} - Multi-stage stochastic experts operate in fully dynamic settings where uncertainty unfolds gradually over time.
 Decisions are updated at each stage based on newly revealed information, allowing policies to adapt as $\boldsymbol{\xi}$ evolves.
 While this formulation closely reflects real-world decision making under uncertainty, it is computationally expensive to solve exactly, particularly when uncertainty is high-dimensional or difficult to model. \end{enumerate}